More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

-Michael White shared with me on the phone in January 2015 — and again when I met him at the prison in June 2015 — that he was deeply disappointed and frustrated with a private effort working on his behalf to get him out.
+Michael White shared with me on the phone in January 2015 — and again when I met him at the prison in five months later — that he was deeply disappointed and frustrated with a private effort working to get him out.

 A small group was gathering material for a brief to be presented to the Federal Department of Justice — step one for White if he’s to be exonerated — and compensated.

-The project has been mysteriously stalled for three years.
+The project has been mysteriously stalled for four years.

-According to White, lawyer Marilyn Burns — who plans to present the submission to Ottawa — assures White that she will get him out.
+According to White, lawyer Marilyn Burns — who plans to present the submission to Ottawa — assures White that she will get him out by 2018.
 White appeared hopeful, yet cautious.
 At least the man has hope — and not everyone professing their innocence has that.

-White sounded discouraged and confused after calling his lawyer hoping to get a timeline … a set time when things would be done.
-Instead, he got a deadline.
+White then sounded discouraged and confused after calling his lawyer to get a timeline … a set time when things would be done.
 “I’m going to have to write out my questions before I call,” he said.

 On 14 April 2016, I received a surprise email from Carol Forbes, mother of Michael White, who had previously said she had faith that lawyer Marilyn Burns could do the job — even if it took seven years to do it.
 I said at the time, “Get yourself another lawyer.
 How many broken promises do you need?”
 The message to Mrs. Forbes may have gotten through.
 Her email simply read, “You might have been right!!!!! sorry pal.”

 On 20 April 2016, I forwarded to lawyer Marilyn Burns Carol Forbes’ comments.
-There was no response.
+No response.

 Michael White revealed the thought of having to wait an extra three years had him thinking about dealing instead with Innocence Canada.

-I tell you this to also illustrate why prisoners in White’s position have serious doubts about our criminal justice system.
-The wheels of Justice move slow at the best of times, but when a conviction is suspicious, those wheels are not only gathering dust but rust as well.
+I share this to also illustrate why prisoners in White’s position have serious doubts about our criminal justice system.
+The wheels of Justice move slow at the best of times, but when a conviction is suspicious, those wheels not only gather dust but rust.

 Could it be that the ‘powers-to-be’ want fewer proven wrongful convictions?
 The more wrongful convictions, the more people there are who don’t believe in the system.
-It’s not good PR when citizens regard our judicial system as nothing more than a crap shoot.
+It’s not good PR when citizens believe our judicial system is a crap shoot.

-Win Wahrer, head of Innocence Canada — who has met with Michael White a number of times at the prison near Gravenhurst — said she’d gladly take on White’s file.
+Win Wahrer, head of Innocence Canada — who has met with Michael White a number of times at the prison near Gravenhurst — said she’d gladly take on his file.